davidlesches/towncrier/README.md

 Towncrier relies on Ryan Bates' excellent [Private Pub gem](https://github.com/ryanb/private_pub) to handle the Javascript pub/sub system under the hood.
 Towncrier also requires a background process queue.
 You can use [Sidekiq](https://github.com/mperham/sidekiq) or [Resque](https://github.com/resque/resque), though Sidekiq is recommended.

 **Step 1:** Install Private Pub and Sidekiq (or Resque).
 Both Private Pub and Sidekiq (or Resque) are somewhat involved to set up.
 Please see their homepages respectively and ensure they are set up and operating correctly before proceeding with installing Towncrier.
+(By default, Sidekiq/Resque is used in production mode only.
+See [Configuration](#configuration) for more.)

 **Step 2:** Add Towncrier to your gemfile.